 \section{Introduction}

-Many real-life phenomena in physics, engineering, economics, etc can be modeled by stochastic differential equations (SDEs).
+Many physical, engineering and economic processes can be modeled by stochastic differential equations (SDEs).
 The rate of change of such a system depends only on its present state and some noisy input.
-However, in many situations the rate of change of the state depends not only on the present but also on the past states of the system.
+However, in many practical situations the rate of change of the state depends not only on the present but also on the past states of the system.
 Stochastic functional differential equations (SFDEs) give a mathematical formulation for such system.
-For more details on SFDEs, the reader may refer to \cite{ Mao97,Mohammed1984, Mohammed1996} and the references therein.
+For more details on SFDEs, we refer to \cite{ Mao97,Mohammed1984, Mohammed1996} and the references therein.

-SFDEs also can be regarded as a generalization of deterministic functional differential equations if stochastic effects are taken into account.
-For deterministic Volterra functional differential equations (VFDEs), Li \cite{Lishoufu2005} discussed stability, contractivity and asymptotic stability of the solutions in Banach spaces.
-The main techniques used in \cite{Lishoufu2005} are as follows: The author introduced a so-called $\frac{1}{n}$-perturbed problem and constructed an auxiliary function $Q(t)$.
-The former is beneficial to deal with a wide variety of delay arguments and the latter is the key to obtain main results in that paper. \cite{Lishoufu2005} provided a unified framework for stability analysis of solutions to nonlinear stiff problems in ordinary differential equations (ODEs), delay differential equations (DDEs), integro-differential equations (IDEs) and VFDEs of other type appeared in practice.
-In 2008, Wang \cite{Wang2008} extended successfully the theory in \cite{Lishoufu2005} to nonlinear Volterra neutral functional differential equations (VNFDEs).
-Wang and Zhang \cite{WZ2010} proved implicit Euler method can preserve the stability of VFDEs and VNFDEs.
+SFDEs also can be regarded as a generalization of deterministic functional differential equations when stochastic effects are taken into account.
+For deterministic Volterra functional differential equations (VFDEs) in Banach spaces, Li \cite{Lishoufu2005} discussed the stability, contractivity and asymptotic stability of the solutions.
+In \cite{Lishoufu2005}, the author introduced a so-called $\frac{1}{n}$-perturbed problem and constructed an auxiliary function $Q(t)$ for the corresponding study.
+The $\frac{1}{n}$-perturbed problem can be used to deal with a wide variety of delay arguments and the auxiliary function $Q(t)$ is the crux to establish the main results in \cite{Lishoufu2005}.
+The work \cite{Lishoufu2005} provides a unified framework for stability analysis of nonlinear stiff problems in ordinary differential equations, delay differential equations, integro-differential equations and VFDEs of other types.
+The theory in \cite{Lishoufu2005} was further extended to nonlinear Volterra neutral functional differential equations (VNFDEs) \cite{Wang2008}.
+Moreover, in \cite{WZ2010}, it is proved that the implicit Euler method preserves the stability of VFDEs and VNFDEs.